 It IPOed in 1999, just to blow up by 2001 when the dot-com bubble burst.

-It didn’t help neither that by 2000 Webvan had accumulated a net loss of over $453 million, and an accumulated deficit of $617 million.
+It didn’t help either that by 2000 Webvan had accumulated a net loss of over $453 million and an accumulated deficit of $617 million.

 But was it just a matter of timing?
 Indeed, timing mattered, and yet Webvan did have a customer base.
 Yet it was burning cash at incredible speed.